 Potentially relieving chronic pain

 The use of cannabis for pain relief isn’t new; according to data, people have been using it since 2900 BC.
-Today, thanks to advanced technology, researchers have determined the components of cannabis that aid in providing pain relief and they include CBD.
+Today, thanks to advanced technology, researchers have determined the components of cannabis that aid in providing pain relief and they include it.
 A literature review of 47 studies suggests that cannabinoids are more effective for treating chronic and cancer–related pain when compared with placebo; however, the review also suggests that it may have more side effects than the placebo.
-Another review by the Journal of Central Nervous System Disease suggests that Nabiximols (Sativex), an oral spray containing CBD and THC, is effective for treating multiple sclerosis (MS) pain when paired with a standard pain management treatment.
-Research also supports the use of CBD for relieving peripheral neuropathy pain.
+Another review by the Journal of Central Nervous System Disease suggests that Nabiximols (Sativex), an oral spray containing it and THC, is effective for treating multiple sclerosis (MS) pain when paired with a standard pain management treatment.
+Research also supports the use of it for relieving peripheral neuropathy pain.

 Potentially reducing anxiety

 The cannabinoids found within the cannabis plant are believed to hold anxiety-relieving properties.
 A Neuropsychopharmacology study reports that after taking cannabidiol, the majority of participants experienced lower levels of anxiety while the anxiety levels increased in a few users.
 The increase in anxiety is believed to be an effect of THC, especially when consumed in higher doses.
-The same study says that CBD may be able to mitigate the effects of THC and that it possesses the same anxiety–relieving effects as chemical–based anxiety–relieving drugs.
+The same study says that it may be able to mitigate the effects of THC and that it possesses the same anxiety–relieving effects as chemical–based anxiety–relieving drugs.

 Neuropsychopharmacology published another study of people with generalized social anxiety disorder, which reports that a dosage of 600 mg of CBD is effective for reducing the anxiety levels when compared to a placebo.